Location of the Pancreas | Functions of the Pancreas | Diseases of the Pancreas | Next Steps

 Disorders affecting the pancreas include pancreatitis, precancerous conditions such as PanIN and IPMN, and pancreatic cancer.
 Each disorder may exhibit different symptoms and requires different treatments.

 Pancreatitis is inflammation of the pancreas that occurs when pancreatic enzyme secretions build up and begin to digest the organ itself.
 It can occur as acute painful attacks lasting a matter of days, or it may be a chronic condition that progresses over a period of years.

-Learn about pancreatitis, its causes, and treatment options in the pancreatitis section of this site.
+Learn more about pancreatitis, its causes, and treatment options.

 Precursors to Pancreatic Cancer